ascendbit/terms-and-conditions/README.md

-# TnC
+# Terms and Conditions
-Terms and Condition
+Terms and Conditions